cviche/game/README.md

 # Number Game

 This project was created using Angular and Bootstrap.
-This is hosted on: website_url
+This is hosted on: earnings.work